-The Flex OTD program is a combination of distance learning – more than 50% of the coursework is delivered online – and on-campus laboratory classes.
+The Flex OTD program will be a combination of distance learning – more than 50% of the coursework will be delivered online – and on-campus laboratory classes.

-Online courses consist of web-based text with supporting graphics, videos, and audio clips.
-Students interact with faculty and other students through synchronous and asynchronous interactive collaboration.
+Online courses will consist of web-based text with supporting graphics, videos, and audio clips.
+Students will interact with faculty and other students through synchronous and asynchronous interactive collaboration.

 - Synchronous – scheduled online learning activities when faculty and students meet at the same time through electronic means